 The fund is a equity fund which means a higher risk, but also the potential for a higher return.
-The investments are concentrated to securities in Europe, which means the risk in the fund is higher than an investment in a diversified global fund that distributes its investments across several regions.
+The investments are concentrated to securities in the Nordic countries, which means the risk in the fund can be higher than an investment in a diversified global fund that distributes its investments across several regions.
 The fund's investments are made in limited number of issuers, which means that the fund has a higher concentration risk than that of a fund that invests in a greater number of issuers.
+The fund has a currency risk, which means that the returns and the risk are affected by changes in exchange rates.
 The fund has share classes in various currencies, which means that the returns and the risk can vary across different share classes.
 The fund invests in a limited number of holdings, which can result in lower liquidity than if the fund had a greater number of holdings.
 This can impact the fund's ability to manage significant outflows at a relatively low cost.